The QO-100/Es’hail program can be used to transmit and receive signals to/from the Qatari Oscar 100 /Es’hail 2 geostationary satellite.

 wr f1rx FREQ MULTI

 where FREQ is the receive local oscillator frequency in Hz and MULTI is the multiplication factor used.
 Set the multiplication to one (1) if no multiplier is used.
+If f1rx is identical to f1tx, incl. multipliers, there is no TX-RX functionality.

 wr f1tx FREQ MULTI

 where FREQ is the transmit local oscillator frequency in Hz and MULTI is the multiplication factor used.
 Set the multiplication to one (1) if no multiplier is used.
+If f1tx is identical to f1rx, incl. multipliers, there is no TX-RX functionality.

 More commands are available so please enter a question mark (?) at the RFzero config> prompt to see them.